 - Increase productivity by retaining good drivers and providing ongoing training.
 This approach can help you avoid the expense of finding and training new drivers.

-Of course, you’ll have hundreds of other expenses to keep down.
+Of course, you’ll face other challenges in the trucking industry.
 Staying on top of all those aspects of trying to manage fleet costs and profits is easier with our TruckingOffice TMS package.
-You’ll see how our system will make your job easier when you sign up for a 30-day free trial.
+You’ll see how our system will make your job easier when you sign up for a free trial.
 It is possible to run a profitable operation with fewer headaches and less stress when you have TruckingOffice on board.